 What’s cooler than being cool?
 That’s right, keeping your PC components ice cold.
-And, here at TechRadar, we love building and overclocking the best gaming PCs we can get our hands on – and we know that the best CPU coolers will help you squeeze every drop of performance out of even the best processors.
-Even if you don’t ever find yourself staying up late at night, obsessing over your BIOS settings, buying one of the best CPU coolers is still a great idea, as the lower CPU temperatures they allow will mean you PC will run faster and last longer.
+Here at TechRadar, we love building and overclocking the best gaming PCs we can get our hands on – and we know that the best CPU coolers will help you squeeze every drop of performance out of even the best processors, as lower CPU temps allow your PC to run faster and last longer.

 Best CPU cooler

 Type: Fan and heatsink | Compatibility: Intel LGA 775 – LGA 2066; AMD AM2 – AM3+, FM1 – FM2+ | Rotation frequency: Up to 1500 RPM | Noise volume: 19.20dbA – 24.60dbA | Dimensions (W x D x H): 160 x 150 x 135mm | Weight: 2.91 pounds (1.32kg)

-The Noctua NH-D15 tops our list for one simple, yet compelling reason: it may not be a liquid cooler, but it can perform just as well as – if not better than some liquid coolers, while costing a fraction of the price.
-Now, you might not be overly familiar with Noctua’s name, they’re relatively small in the CPU cooler game, but their entire business is centered around designing coolers, so you know that when you buy one of their products, you’re getting a product by people who really know their craft.
-Not only will you get stellar cooling performance from this thing, but you’ll also get extremely diminished fan noise as well.
-When you combine all of that with their six-year warranty, you have a recipe for one of the best CPU coolers you can imagine.
+The Noctua NH-D15 is the best CPU cooler you can buy in 2018 simply because it performs just as well as – if not better than some liquid coolers, while costing a fraction of the price.
+Now, you might not be too familiar with Noctua’s name, as they’re relatively small in the CPU cooler world, but its business is centered around designing coolers, so you know that when you buy one of their products, you’re getting a product by people who really know their craft.
+Not only will you get fantastic cooling performance from the NH-D15, but it’s nearly silent too.

 Cooler Master Hyper 212 EVO